-The Children and Families Commission of Orange County oversees the allocation of funds from Proposition 10, which added a 50-cent tax on tobacco products sold in California.
-In Fiscal Year 2015/16, the Commission allocated $24.2 million to fund programs that served young children.
-Funds help pay for pediatric primary and specialty health care, children’s dental, homeless prevention, early education, and child development programs for children from the prenatal stage to age five and their families.
-The Commission’s goal is to ensure all children are healthy and ready to learn when they enter school.
+First 5 Orange County oversees the allocation of funds from Proposition 10, which added a 50-cent tax on tobacco products sold in California.
+In Fiscal Year 2018/19, First 5 Orange County directed more than $25 million to provide more than 2.8 million services to more than 153,700 Orange County children ages 0-5 and their family members.
+Funds help pay for pediatric primary and specialty health care, children’s dental, homeless prevention, early education, and child development programs.
+First 5 Orange County’s goal is to ensure all children are healthy and ready to learn when they enter school.

 Summary: What Can We Do in One Year?

 105,273 new and used books were distributed to children

 Children and their family members received 144,997 emergency or transitional shelter bed nights

 53,268 children participated in early literacy programs

 11,382 children received preventative dental treatment